samthiriot/openmole.plugin.dtw/README.md

 * download [the last release](./releases/latest)
-* in the GUI of OpenMOLE, load the plugin
+* in the GUI of OpenMOLE, load the plugin that's all folks.

 ## Use it

-The typical usage is from an OpenMOLE [ScalaTask](https://next.openmole.org/Scala.html).
+The typical usage from OpenMOLE [ScalaTask](https://next.openmole.org/Scala.html) is:

 ```
 val simulatedCurve = Val[Array[Double]]